RaspAP/raspap-docs/docs/manual.md

 # Manual installation

 ## Overview
-These steps apply to the [latest release of RaspAP](https://github.com/RaspAP/raspap-webgui/releases/), [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit), Debian and Armbian.
-Notes for previous versions, Ubuntu Server 18.04 TLS and 19.10 are provided, where applicable.
+These steps apply to the [latest release of RaspAP](https://github.com/RaspAP/raspap-webgui/releases/latest), [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/), Debian and Armbian.
 Please refer to [this](index.md#compatible-operating-systems) regarding operating systems support.

 ## Alternatives
 If your goal is to use RaspAP as a component of a larger project, or wish to isolate its dependencies from existing software on your system, consider deploying RaspAP in a [Docker container](docker.md) instead.